lancekuo/terraform-docker-swarm/README.md

 It comes in git-submodule and uses [packer.io](https://www.packer.io/) to build our own base image in AWS.
 The base path for this submodule is under `.packer-docker`

 Take a look at `docker.json` to see detailed configuration for the customized AMI.
-Briefly it takes ubnunt 16.10, docker ce_17.06, docker-machine, docker-compose and AWS CLI installed.
+Briefly it takes ubnunt 18.04, docker ce_18.06, docker-compose, cloud-init for attached Ebs and AWS CLI installed.

-`docker.options` enables `experimental=true` and `insecure-registry` to `10.0.0.0/8`， `192.0.0.0/8` and `172.0.0.0/8` for testing purpose.
+`docker.options` enables `metrics`, `experimental=true` and `insecure-registry` to `10.0.0.0/8`， `192.0.0.0/8` and `172.0.0.0/8` for testing purpose.

 ### Prerequisites

-> Install awscli in your local machine and configure your access key secret token.
+> Install awscli in your host machine and configure your access key secret token.

 ### Command
 ```bash